AIAML/Datasets_TextCategorization/README.md

  -  searching
  -  Organizing text(stories, papers)

 ## Feature selection in Text Categorization
 Due to the high dimensionality of feature space.The performance of machine learning algorithms for the categorization of documents reduces.
 Feature selection is an important data preprocessing strategy.
 # Best Datasets For TextCategorization

 In order to test your approach in text classification yout these datsets.
-These sets conains 4 marvelous datasets for text classification which have been used in vareity of machine learning approaches.
+These sets conains 4 marvelous datasets for text classification which have been used in various machine learning approaches.
 All of these dataset are in the form of matlab and you can use it pretty straightforward.

 ## Dataset Names